Adillwma/QuantumHarmonics/README.md

-### Combined Visulisation of Potential, Energy Levels and Position Probability Density for Hydrogen Atom
+## Combined Visulisation for Hydrogen Atom